What Can You Do With a Business Degree?

 A business degree is one of the most versatile degrees you can earn.
-Both graduate and undergraduate business studies can lead to positions in management, finance, marketing or a variety of other career paths.
+Both graduate and undergraduate business studies can help prepare you for positions in management, finance, marketing or a variety of other career paths.
 The field of business is as wide-ranging as it is customizable.

 Each business degree starts with a foundation of communication and leadership principles.
 Depending on your concentration, you could build on that foundation by taking classes in the specialty of your choice.
 Interested in marketing?
 You could focus your studies on a suite of marketing courses.
 Have a head for numbers?
-Focusing on finance can position you to lead a company as a CFO.
+Focusing on finance can help position you for strategic roles in business leadership.

 Studying business offers students a lot in terms of preparation for the workplace.
 Being skill-forward and workplace-relevant keeps business degrees positioned as one of the most popular degree fields around.